ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 ##FilterTransMap

 Resolves paralogs in transMap output based on MLE estimate of the distribution of alignment identities in the transMap process.
-A normal distribution is fit to the -log(1 - identity) where identity != 1, which is simply a transformation of the underlying lognormal distribution.
+A normal distribution is fit to the -log(1 - identity) where identity != 1, which is a transformation of the underlying lognormal distribution.
 This is performed only on transcripts who map over in a 1-1 fashion.
 A cutoff is established as one standard deviation from the mean of this fit.

 This process is performed separately for each **transcript biotype** present in the annotation set. *This is one of many reasons why it is very important that your reference be properly biotyped!* Transcript projections whose identity are below the cutoff will be marked as `Failing`, which is a key component of the [consensus finding process](##consensus).